MortdaLtfe/sasha/README.md

 if you want to update or delete or Create
 `headers: { authorization: token }`

-if you want to Create enter also
-`headers: { content: "First Post in Sasha!", postId: id }`

 - **GET** /api/v1/post/:post_id/comment
 - **POST** /api/v1/post/:post_id/comment
 - **GET** /api/v1/post/:post_id/comment/:comment_id